jasonpa301/farms-frontend/README.md

 [The backend of the project is located here](https://github.com/jasonpa301/farms-backend)

+#### Features
+The application displays data from different farms.
+These features are included:
+-Display all readings in a table
+-Filter readings table (by Farm, Reading Type and date) -Display farm addresses and locations on interactive map -Add new farm form
+-Add new reading form
+-Charts that show monthly average readings

 #### Requirements
 -node (created with node v16.13.1)
 -npm  (created with npm v8.1.2)